ad-freiburg/pfaedle/README.md

 # General Usage

-## Generating shapes for an entire GTFS feed
+## Generating shapes for a GTFS feed

 ```
-./build/pfaedle -c pfaedle.cfg -x <OSM FILE> <GTFS INPUT FOLDER>
+pfaedle -c <CFG FILE> -x <OSM FILE> <GTFS INPUT FOLDER>
 ```

 A shape'd version of the input GTFS feed will be written to `./gtfs-out`.

+A default configuration file `pfaedle.cfg` can be found in this repo.

 By default, shapes are only calculated for trips that don't have a shape in the input feed.
 To drop all existing shapes, use the `-D` flag.

-## Generating shapes for an entire GTFS feed, but only for a specific MOT
+## Generating shapes for a specific MOT

 To generate shapes only for a specific mot, use the `-m` option.
 Possible values are either `tram`, `bus`, `rail`, `subway`, `ferry`, `funicular`,